 I don't mean that at all.

-If you do, then leave my name out of it when they come to take you away.
+If you do, then leave my name out of it when they write the police report.

-I don’t mean you just stop using them until your financial situation improves or keep one in the sock drawer in case of an emergency.
-I mean cut ALL of them up and go all in by totally swearing off of using credit, no matter what, even in an emergency.
+I don't mean you just stop using credit cards until your financial situation improves or you keep one in the sock drawer in case of an emergency.
+I mean cut 'em all up and go all in by totally swearing off of using credit, no matter what, even in an emergency.

 That's what I mean by going naked.